An overview of Jersey company law03 Oct 2019

 The Law requires directors "to act honestly and in good faith with a view to the best interests of the company and to exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances".

-The Law permits a company to indemnify its officers against any liabilities incurred in connection with defending any proceedings (whether civil or criminal) against them where the officers acted in good faith and in the best interests of the company, or in respect of any other liability where the company normally maintains insurance.
+The Law permits a company to indemnify its officers against liability in certain circumstances.
+These include where liability is incurred in defending any proceedings (whether civil or criminal) which were (essentially) settled in the officers' favour, any liability incurred otherwise than to the company if the officers acted in good faith with a view to the best interests of the company, or any other liability where the company normally maintains insurance for persons other than directors.

 Directors that are excluded from acting by virtue of disqualification may become personally liable to a company if they act (or are de facto acting) as a director whilst disqualified.

-Unless the Articles of Association provide otherwise, or all members of the company agree in writing, every company is required to hold an annual general meeting in each year, the first of which should take place within 18 months of incorporation.
-Where annual general meetings are to take place, they must be held no more than 22 months apart in the case of private companies and no more than 18 months apart in the case of public companies.
+Unless the Articles of Association provide otherwise, or all members of the company agree in writing, public companies and certain private companies are required to hold an annual general meeting in each year, the first of which should take place within 18 months of incorporation.
+Where annual general meetings are to take place, they must be held no more than 22 months apart in the case of relevant private companies and no more than 18 months apart in the case of public companies.

 Unless the Articles of Association specify a longer period, at least 14 days' notice is required of an annual general meeting or any meeting in which a special resolution is to be proposed.
 Annual general meetings may be held on shorter notice if all members entitled to attend and vote at the meeting agree.
-For all other meetings, shorter notice may be given, provided that at least 95% of members entitled to attend and vote at the meeting agree.
+For all other meetings, shorter notice may be given, provided that at least 90% (or in the case of special resolutions 95%) of members entitled to attend and vote at the meeting agree.
 Unless otherwise provided by the Articles of Association, notice of meetings must be sent to every member at the member's registered address.

 Ordinarily, at a meeting two members present in person or by proxy are needed to form a quorum, and every member present at the meeting has one vote on a show of hands and one vote per share on a vote by way of a poll.
 Where a company has only one member, or the Articles of Association allow it, one member may form a quorum for a meeting.